pabloinsente/pabloinsente.github.io/_posts/2020-04-19-intro-linear-algebra.md

 I've consulted all these resources at one point or another.
 Pavel Grinfeld's lectures are my absolute favorites.
 Salman Khan's lectures are really good for absolute beginners (they are long though).
 The famous 3blue1brown series in linear algebra is delightful to watch and to get a solid high-level view of linear algebra.

+If you have to pic one book, I'd pic **Boyd's and Vandenberghe's Intro to applied linear algebra**, as it is the most beginner friendly book on linear algebra I've encounter.
+Every aspect of the notation is clearly explained and pretty much all the key content for applied machine learning is covered.
 The Linear Algebra Chapter in Goodfellow et al is a nice and concise introduction, but it may require some previous exposure to linear algebra concepts.
 Deisenroth et all book is probably the best and most comprehensive source for linear algebra for machine learning I've found, although it assumes that you are good at reading math (and at math more generally).
 Savov's book it's also great for beginners but requires time to digest.
 Professor Strang lectures are great too but I won't recommend it for absolute beginners.

 I'll do my best to keep notation consistent.
 Nevertheless, learning to adjust to changing or inconsistent notation is a useful skill, since most authors will use their own preferred notation, and everyone seems to think that its/his/her own notation is better.